 Originally from Leicester, I founded Fosse Singers in 2007 ( – until December 2012, a highlight of which was our choral exchange to Sweden), launched a Parkinson’s UK choir, and also relaunched the Square Mile Choir for De Montfort University in November 2012.

 I have an LRSM with distinction in Choral Conducting (2014) and have studied with the Association of British Choral Conductors on their advanced programme.
 I am also an advocate of good vocal health and up to date vocal teachings.
-Courses include Estill Levels 1&2 (2015 & 2016) with Anne Marie Speed.
+Courses include Estill Levels 1&2 (2015 & 2016) and Estill advanced (2017) with Anne Marie Speed.